sfxon/betterTime/doc/pagination.md

 2. Build the object exactly like in section *D.2*.

-## F) MarkActivePage
+## F) MarkCurrentPage

-To mark the active page, I let the program walk through the collection of pages that have been built before.
+To mark the current page, I let the program walk through the collection of pages that have been built before.
 When it finds the current page, it just flags it.

 Of course I could do this check already in the functions before and save me the extra loop through the array.
 But I want to keep the other code as clean and simple as possible, since it is the part, that is harder to understand.